Some groups of mapping classes not realized by diffeomorphisms: Introduction

-does not split.
+In \cite{Morita}, Morita proved that if $\Sigma$ has genus at least $18$ and the set of punctures is empty, then the exact sequence does not split.
+The bound was later improved to genus at least 5 by Morita \cite[Theorem 4.21]{MoritaBook}.
 Recently Franks--Handel \cite{F-H} have extended this result so that it holds for genus at least $3$.
 Cantat--Cerveau \cite{Cantat} have proved that finite index subgroups of the mapping class group do not lift to the group of analytic diffeomorphisms.
 A much more powerful result is due to Markovi\'{c} \cite{Markovic} and Markovi\'{c}--\v{S}ari\'{c} \cite{Markovic-Saric}, who have proved that for genus at least $2$, the mapping class group does not even lift to the group of homeomorphisms.
 The proofs of at least some of these results apply also to the case with marked points.